DONATE

 Trainable mentally handicapped (TMH)

-Last year almost 1000 children attended the party.
-They enjoyed a day of fun with boat rides, pony rides, hay rides, games, petty zoo, Santa and lots of food.
+Last year over 1000 children attended the party.
+They enjoyed a day of fun with boat rides, pony rides, hay rides, train rides, bounce houses, Santa and lots of food.
+We also have many fun activities including face painting, cookie decorating, dancing with a D.J., simple games to play for fun or for small prizes.

-Each guest leaves with a gift bag filled with toys and candy.
+Each guest also leaves with a gift bag filled with toys and candy.
 This is a special day for these children.
 Some of them have never had the opportunity to ride in a boat or ride a pony.
-We also try to get clowns to paint faces, have a game area where children can play simple games for fun and little prizes.

-It is a very special day for children who deserve so much.
+It is a very special day filled with fun and happiness for all who attend.

 THE AUTISTIC CHRISTMAS